HealthInfo Waitaha Canterbury

 Have legumes such as lentils, chickpeas, black beans or kidney beans in a couple of meals every week.
 The Heart Foundation's Full O'Beans cookbook has information and recipes for legumes.

 Have skinless chicken at least twice a week.
-Eat up to four eggs every week.
+Eat up to 4 eggs every week.

-Do not eat more than two servings of red meat and one serving of processed meat a week.
+Do not eat more than 2 servings of red meat and 1 serving of processed meat a week.
 A serving is the size and thickness of the palm of your hand (about 100 grams cooked).
-Processed meats include bacon, ham, salami and corned beef (or silverside).
+Processed meats include sausages, bacon, ham, salami, prosciutto, chorizo and corned beef (or silverside).

 Have a small handful (30 grams) of nuts or seeds, unsalted and raw or roasted without added fat.
 Have them as a snack or add them to your breakfast cereal, salad or stir-fry.
 Add diced olives to salads, stews or sandwiches.

-Replace butter and margarine with olive oil or canola oil.
+Replace butter and margarine by olive oil or canola oil.
 Lightly spread the oil on wholegrain bread and use it in cooking and dressings.
-Extra virgin olive oil has more antioxidants than other types of olive oil.
-It's also the most flavourful.
+Cold pressed extra virgin olive oil has more health benefits than other types of olive oil.
+It is also the most flavourful.

-Drink at least eight cups of fluids a day.
+Drink at least 8 cups of fluids a day.
 Water is best.
-Low‑ or reduced‑fat milk (light‑blue, green, or yellow top) and tea, herbal tea, and coffee with no sugar are also fine.
+Low‑ or reduced‑fat milk (light‑blue, green, or yellow top) and tea, herbal tea and coffee with no sugar are also fine.

 Use ground pepper, lemon juice, vinegar, fresh garlic, ginger, mustard, chilli or other herbs and spices to flavour your food.